MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ---
-title: Create a REST API with a token issuance start event
+title: Create a REST API with a token issuance start event for Azure Functions (preview)
 description: Learn how to use the Authentication events trigger for Azure Functions library to create a trigger function that uses the token issuance start event.
 author: cilwerner
 manager: CelesteDG